rpgreview/papersandpaychecks/cow-orkers.md

 Kim Il-sung died in 1994 and was replaced by his son Kim Jong-il as General Secretary of the governing Korean Workers' Party and chair of the National Defense Commission (NDC).
 Kim Jong-il's seventeen year rule was particularly notable for a major economic crisis and famine in the 1990s, caused by declining foreign aid, loss of trade partners, lack of critical capital equipment, and flooding.
 The famine, known as The Ardous March, resulted in several hundred thousand deaths by conservative estimates.
 Politically, in 1998 the the Supreme People's Assembly wrote the president's post out of the constitution and designated Kim Il-sung as the country's "Eternal President".
 Already recognised as the leader in Juche thought, Kim Jong-il further developed the idea of an independent military to the policy of "Songun", or "army first" in 1998, notably becoming a nuclear weapons power in 2006.
 The Songun policy was further developmed in the 2000s with the argument that the army represented the leading force of society, which some political historians have observed is another departure from Marxist orthodoxy which argues that this role belongs to the workers (or, in China's case. the peasants).
 As a historic achievement, of sorts, North Korea's military expenditure reached over 20% of the country's GDP under Kim Jong-il, the highest proportion in the world (the world average is 2.25%).

+> "We cannot live without you!
+Our country cannot exist without you!"
+> No Motherland Without You (aka, "Ode to Kim Jong-il"), popular North Korean song frequently broadcast on the radio and from loudspeakers on the streets of Pyongyang

-As a minor, but successful departure, from Juche thought, a special industrial zone, the Kaesong Industrial Region, was established in 2002 with trade links to China and South Korea.
+As a minor, but successful, departure from Juche thought a special industrial zone, the Kaesong Industrial Region, was established in 2002 with trade links to China and South Korea.
 This dovetailed with the "Sunshine Policy" advocated by South Korean President Kim Dae-jung to improve North-South relations and to allow South Korean companies to start projects in the North.
 The Kaesong Industrial Region however was closed in 2016 folllowing rising military tensions.
 Another example was the opening of the Mount Kumgang (Diamond Mountain) Tourist Region in 1998 which allowed South Korean and other foreign tourists to visit this part of North Korean territory.
 However it was closed in 2008 when a South Korean tourist was shot; the North claimed he had entered a military zone.
 In 2011, after many years of illness, Kim Jong-il died.
 The regime declared him "Eternal General Secretary" of the WPK and the "Eternal Chairman of the National Defence Commission", in keeping with the tradition of establishing eternal posts for the dead leaders.
 This two is a historic achievement of the country, being the world's only necrocracy - officially ruled by the dead, if in name only.

 Kim Jong-il was replaced by his younger son Kim Jong-un, who took a usual array of positions heading the political, ideological, and military functions.
 Kim Jong-il had his uncle Jang Song-thaek executed in 2013, and it is believed that North Korean agents were behind the assassination of the eldest brother of Kim Jong-il, Kim Jong-nam, in Malayia in 2017.
 Like his predecessors, Kim Jong-il cultivates a personality cult, with satellite photos revealing in 2012 that a 500m message carved into a hillside in Ryanggang Province, reading, "Long Live General Kim Jong-un, the Shining Sun!".
 In 2013 a new set of economic measures were introduced which allowed enterprises to engage in a degree of autonomy, wage differentiation by management, improved levels of autonomy and family-harvest collection in the smaller collective farms, expansion of consumer goods, and increased trade with China.
 A show-case of gleaming modern buildings in 2014 were mockingly dubbed "Pyonghattan" by reporters at the time, expansion of the construction industry continues to this day.
 Despite some apparent improvements for the urban population, it was estimated by a UN report in 2018 that some 40% of the population, primarily rural, suffer from undernutrition.
 It is in this context that the future history of North Korea will be written.